A Truck Accident Lawyer Who Gets Results

 - $1.55 million settlement for tractor-trailer accident

-- $1 million settlement for box truck accident
+- $1 million settlement for box truck collision

 *Attorney advertising.
 Past results do not guarantee similar outcomes.

 Faced with mounting medical bills, missed work and property damage to your vehicle, the financial impact of such accidents can be staggering.
-That's why you need an experienced attorney who knows why truck accidents happen and how to hold the responsible parties accountable and bring you the justice you deserve.
+That's why you need an experienced attorney who knows why these crashes happen and how to hold the responsible parties accountable and bring you the justice you deserve.

 Who investigates truck accidents in New York?

 Different rules apply to accidents caused by drivers with a commercial driver’s license (CDL).
-Along with local police or troopers from the New York State Police, many truck accidents are also investigated by National Transportation Safety Board (NTSB), particularly in crashes involving serious injuries or fatalities.
+Along with local police or troopers from the New York State Police, many crashes are also investigated by the National Transportation Safety Board (NTSB), particularly in collisions involving serious injuries or fatalities.

 But those are just the official investigations.
 In addition, insurance companies and trucking companies investigate crashes themselves.
 That’s because they’re looking for any excuse to deny injury claims.
 This is why it’s important to have a lawyer on your side.
 Your attorney can conduct an independent investigation in support of your claim.
 That way, you can provide evidence in support of your request for financial compensation for your injury claim.

-How does no-fault insurance in New York apply to truck accidents?
+How does no-fault insurance in New York apply?

 This is because many injury claims turn out to be much higher than drivers’ insurance coverage.
 Your insurance company will only pay up to the limit on your insurance.
 As a result, you will need to find another way to pay for expenses not covered by no-fault insurance.

-If the truck driver caused your crash, you can file a claim or take legal action against the truck driver’s insurance company.
+If the truck driver caused your crash, you can file a claim or take legal action against that driver’s insurance company.
 But be prepared for a tough legal battle.
 This is why it’s critical that you have an attorney on your side who thoroughly understands New York’s legal system.

 Who’s responsible for paying for my crash?

 In many cases, the at-fault party is responsible for paying for your accident-related expenses.
-This is due to liability law, which states that the person or party that’s liable (legal term for responsible) is the one that must pay for your accident expenses.
+This is due to liability law, which states that the person or party that’s liable (legal term for responsible) is the one that must pay for these expenses.

-What makes truck accident claims different from many other motor vehicle crashes is there can be more than one at-fault party responsible for compensating you.
+What makes hese claims different from many other motor vehicle crashes is there can be more than one at-fault party responsible for compensating you.
 As a result, you may be able to pursue a claim against:

-- The trucking company the truck driver works for
+- The trucking company the driver works for

-- The truck manufacturer, especially if a mechanical defect caused your crash
+- The vehicle manufacturer, especially if a mechanical defect caused your crash

-- The truck parts manufacturer, especially if a tire blowout, defective brakes or another mechanical problem caused your accident
+- The parts manufacturer, especially in cases involving a tire blowout, defective brakes or another mechanical problem

 - The company responsible for maintaining the truck

-- The company that loaded the truck, especially if it was improperly loaded and caused a rollover or jackknife accident
+- The company that loaded the cargo, especially if it was improperly loaded

 These are just some of the companies you may be able to pursue a claim with or take legal action against after your crash.
 Your lawyer can help you explore all your options and demand maximum financial compensation on your behalf.